ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    parameter blocks it expects.
 The function checks that these match the sizes of the parameter blocks listed in parameter_blocks.
-The program aborts if a mismatch is detected. loss_function can be NULL, in which case the cost of the term is just the squared norm of the residuals.
+The program aborts if a mismatch is detected. loss_function can be nullptr, in which case the cost of the term is just the squared norm of the residuals.

    The parameter blocks may be passed together as a